Best Gengar build in Pokémon UNITE | Dot Esports

 Wise Glasses

 Gengar’s attack power is high, but it could be higher.
-In Pokémon UNITE, all of Gengar’s moves are classified as special attacks, meaning the Wise Glasses are the best choice to boost this type of damage.
-Even a small boost to its special attack can make a huge difference in its game-defining Sludge Bomb + Hex combo, so players looking to utilize Gengar should level up the Wise Glasses as much as they can.
+In Pokémon UNITE, all of Gengar’s moves are classified as special attacks, which makes the Wise Glasses the best choice to boost this type of damage.
+Even a small increase to its special attack can make a huge difference in its game-defining Sludge Bomb + Hex combo, so players looking to utilize Gengar should level up the Wise Glasses as much as they can.

 Shell Bell